 Visit the Educate a Child webpage to learn more about how your congregation can get involved in education ministry, including a downloadable toolkit to help jump-start an education-oriented ministry or provide new ideas to enhance your existing program.
 Hope for the Future, Answering God’s Call to Justice for Our Children is a book which offers meditations and reflections for creating a better world for children.
 Its author draws on more than 25 years’ experience working with the Children’s Defense Fund and is available from the PC(USA) store.

 The Children’s Defense Fund also provides free resources for planning and worship.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: children's stabbaths, compassion peace and justice, cpj, Educate a Child, education, pcusa, presbyterian, Presbyterian Committee of the Self-Development of People, SDOP

 Tags: children, children's, children's defense, children's defense fund, children's lives, children's sabbaths, commit to improving, commit to improving children's, commit to improving children's lives, defense fund, educate a child, improving children's, improving children's lives, national observance, national observance of children's, national observance of children's sabbaths, observance of children's, observance of children's sabbaths, people of all faiths, young people

-Ministries: Child Advocacy, Educate a Child Toolkit, Compassion, Peace and Justice, Presbyterian Committee on the Self-Development of People
+Ministries: Educate a Child, Transform the World, Educate a Child Toolkit, Compassion, Peace and Justice, Presbyterian Committee on the Self-Development of People